March 10, 2021

 There are numerous rail and road bridges built across the globe.
 They are an essential component of transportation networks and, hence, structural health monitoring of bridges is crucial.
 Any damage or collapse of bridges due to their deteriorating performance disrupts transportation systems and may result in the loss of life as well as property.
 The railway bridges are well-documented and have a laid-down system for checking and maintenance.
 The Ministry of Road Transport & Highways in India has established an Indian Bridge Management System (IBMS) to carry out condition surveys and instrumentation of all bridges on National Highways in India.
 To date, an inventory of more than 170,000 bridges and culverts has been compiled.

 Bridges must function safely at all times.
 A large number of bridges are quite old and not designed for the heavier and faster-moving vehicular loads that they are currently subjected to.

-WDMS can also be programmed to send SMS alert messages or e-mail to selected users as soon as any sensor data crosses its predefined alarm levels, either while going above or going below the alarm level.
+WDMS can also be programmed to send SMS alert messages or e-mails to selected users as soon as any sensor data crosses its predefined alarm levels, either while going above or below the alarm level.